alexk99/the_router/bras/bras_howto_eng.md

 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#l3-connected-subscribers">
 L3 connected subscribers</a>

-Examples of our test BRAS L2/L3 subscribers sessions will be described below.
+Examples of L2/L3 subscribers sessions will be described below.

-L2/L3 subscriber sessions are not a kind of VIF and they are not required any IP configuration steps such as a route creation or assigning an ip address to be executed on the router side.
+L2/L3 subscriber session is not a kind of VIF and they it's required any IP configuration steps such as a route creation or assigning an ip address.

-L2/L3 subsriber sessions belong to a VIF, therefore in order to create them the special flag should added to a vif creation command.
+L2/L3 subsriber sessions belong to a VIF, therefore in order to create them the special flag should added to a VIF creation command.
 To allow the router to create L2 subscriber sessions the "l2_subs" flag should be used.
 To allow the router to create L3 subscriber sessions the "l3_subs" flag should be used.

-In our test lab L2 subscriber sessions are create on VIF v5:
+In this test lab L2 subscriber sessions are created on VIF v5:

 	vif add name v5 port 0 type dot1q cvid 5 flags kni,l2_subs